spectrocloud/librarium/content/docs/08-user-management/4-saml-sso.md

 # Overview

-Single sign-on (SSO) is an authentication method that enables secured exchange user authentication using a single set of credentials with multiple applications and websites.
+Single sign-on (SSO) is an authentication method that enables users to log in to multiple applications and websites with one set of credentials.
 SSO works upon a trust relationship established and maintained between the service provider (SP) and an identity provider (IdP) using certificates.

 Spectro Cloud supports the following two types of SSO authentication options:<p></p><br />